yx-fan/yx-fan.github.io/content/about/_index.md

 # About Yuxin Fan

-Full-Stack Developer with Financial Expertise, skilled in building scalable backend systems, blockchain solutions, and optimizing costs through data-driven methods.
-With a strong financial background (CFA, FRM), I deliver impactful solutions that align technology with business strategy, driving success across both finance and technology sectors.

-## Education

-- Master of Science in Computer and Information Technology, University of Pennsylvania
-- Master of Business Administration in Operations and Business Analytics, Case Western Reserve University
-- Master of Science in Finance (Big Data Track), Case Western Reserve University
-- Bachelor of Science in Finance, Guangdong University of Foreign Studies
-- Bachelor of Business Administration in Accounting, Guangdong University of Foreign Studies

-## Experience

-- Senior Software Engineer, Aukfa Inc.
-- Business Analytics Manager, Tencent
+I am a **Full-Stack Developer with Financial Expertise**, specializing in building scalable and secure backend systems while leveraging deep financial knowledge to drive business success.
+My unique combination of technical skills and financial acumen allows me to deliver solutions that are both technically sound and strategically aligned with business objectives.

+With a strong background in finance supported by professional certifications (CFA, FRM, CIIA), I bring a data-driven approach to software development.
+My experience spans from architecting Web3 platforms and microservices to conducting financial analysis and M&A due diligence, enabling me to bridge the gap between technology and business strategy.

+I am passionate about creating impactful solutions that address complex challenges in both technology and finance, ensuring sustainable growth and operational excellence.